/* */

 • Is follow-up training available if needed?

-A partner that invests in thorough training empowers your team, reduces support calls, and maximizes the value of your system.
+A partner that invests in thorough training empowers your team, reduces support calls, and maximizes the value of your system investment.

 3. Post-Turnover Support: A True Partnership

-Once your system is installed and your team is trained, the work isn’t done.
+Once your system is installed and your team is trained, the work isn't done.
 Questions arise, issues can pop up, and technology inevitably needs maintenance or updates.
-Understanding your A/V partner’s support model after turnover is critical.
+Understanding your A/V partner's support model after turnover is critical to long-term success.

 What to ask: